 \subsection{Parallel triangular}

-B\textsubscript{12} - Parallel triangular belongs to D\textsubscript{3h} point group, with the electronic ground state symmetry \textsuperscript{1}A$^{\prime}$\textsubscript{1}.
-As shown in Fig. \ref{fig:optimized-geometries}(i), it consists of four parallel equilateral triangles arranged symmetrically about a central plane.
+B\textsubscript{12} - parallel triangular isomer has D\textsubscript{3h} point group symmetry, with the electronic ground state symmetry \textsuperscript{1}A$^{\prime}$\textsubscript{1}.
+As shown in Fig. \ref{fig:optimized-geometries}(j), it consists of four parallel equilateral triangles arranged symmetrically about a central plane.
 The first/last of those triangles has edge length 1.71 Å, while the two middle triangles have equal bond lengths of 1.85 Å. The connecting bond length in between two middle triangles have edge length 1.85 Å. The interplanar distances between the first two and the last two triangles is close to 1.6 Å, while that between the middle triangles is 1.85 Å. This structure is roughly 12 eV higher in energy as compared to the lowest energy structure.